Stabilize Education Budgets Now

 - Encourage young people to pursue education as a career through Educator Rising chapters integrated at every level of the Kentucky public school system.

-We need to make sure Kentucky students, teachers and staff have access to the mental health services and support they need in and outside the classroom.
+We need to make sure Kentucky students, teachers and staff can be at their best every day in safe classrooms with access to the mental health services and support they need in and outside the classroom.
 It’s imperative that Kentucky lawmakers:

 - Fully fund the School Safety and Resiliency Act of 2019, to provide for SROs and mental health professionals on each campus.

 - Increase access to mental health services for every student and ensure Kentucky families can obtain help when and where they need it

 The Kentucky House of Representatives approved the 2022 state budget, but the Kentucky Senate needs to add three key Kids First Kentucky education provisions to the bill.
 Click to read more.

 House Bill 1 (HB1) is a comprehensive bill outlining the state budget for 2022.
 HB1 highlights include:

 - Increases the SEEK per pupil guarantee base amount, from $4,000 to $4,100, and then $4,200.
 (This is progress but falls significantly short of the $4,768 inflationary equivalent of 1990 SEEK Base.)

 - Funds full-day kindergarten to help empower students from all backgrounds.

 - Fully funds all required/requested contributions to the Teachers’ Retirement System for pension and retiree health.